 12 Trick or Treat Alternatives for Kids

-Even if things look different this year, that doesn’t mean Halloween is cancelled!
+Even if you don’t want to send your kids out at night, that doesn’t mean Halloween is cancelled!
 With these fun alternatives to trick-or-treating, this could just be the best Halloween ever!

-A lot of parents are wondering, is Trick-or-Treating safe in 2020?
+A lot of parents are wondering, is Trick-or-Treating safe in 2025?
 Perhaps you’ve been considering alternatives to trick-or-treating.
-Or maybe the decision was made for you if your neighborhood cancelled trick-or-treating this year.
+Maybe the decision was made for you if your neighborhood doesn’t do much trick-or-treating.

 Or maybe you’re just looking for more ways to celebrate the occasion in a year that doesn’t always seem to have much to celebrate!